Medicare Programs

 Management

-No Device RequiredCare Coordination3 CPT CodesMonthly Billing
+No Device RequiredCare Coordination6 CPT CodesMonthly Billing

-• Billable monthly — no device required
+• Billable monthly — no devices, no hardware costs

-By CCN Health Clinical Team·Last Updated March 2026
+By CCN Health Clinical Team·Last Updated April 2026

 Monthly Revenue Per Patient